Synthetic Regressing Control: Introduction

+The SC method utilizes constrained optimization to solve for weights, typically resulting in sparse weights where only a few control units have non-zero weights (\citealp{AL:21}).
+This procedure selects and combines control units to closely match the treated unit, enabling extrapolation.
+However, the synthetic control method may fail to extrapolate well.
+For instance, under factor models, if the factor loading of the treated unit lies outside the convex hull of the control units’ factor loadings, then no weight vector on the simplex can balance the factor loadings.
+Formally, we identify two key oversights of the method.
+Firstly, interpolation error may occur when the pre-treatment outcomes for the control units do not closely match those for the treated unit.
+Secondly, the constraint that the sum of weights equals 1 overlooks the impact of noise.
+These two oversights lead to suboptimal weights.

+In this article, we present a straightforward yet effective method named \emph{Synthetic Regressing Control} (SRC) to address these oversights, retaining the strengths of the synthetic control strategy while reducing interpolation error.
+The SRC procedure begins by fitting each control unit to the treated unit using pre-treatment data.
+Through univariate linear regressions, SRC refines this alignment during the pre-treatment period, enhancing the predictive performance of control units.
+This improved fit substantially reduces interpolation error, which is a key advantage of the SRC approach.

+The method then computes a weighted average of these pre-treatment fits across all control units to generate an SRC estimator.
+To determine the weights in the synthesis procedure, we propose an approach that utilizes a criterion of unbiased risk estimator.
+The criterion is a penalized loss minimization, equivalent to the loss minimization in the SC method but with the constraint that the sum of nonnegative weights is bounded by a constant, which accounts for model noise.
+SRC weights control units based on the goodness of fit of their pre-treatment data to the treated unit.
+Units with a good fit receive non-zero weights, signifying a substantial reliance on their data.
+Conversely, a zero weight indicates the corresponding unit is not heavily utilized by SRC, likely due to a poor pre-treatment fit.

-We conduct both detailed simulation studies and an empirical study of the economic costs of conflicts in Basque, Spain, to shed light on when the SMC method performs well.
-We find evidence that SMC has lower mean-squared prediction error than alternatives in these studies.
-Choosing weights in SMC is more flexible than alternatives so that it can reduce the extrapolation bias of synthetic estimators with restrictions.
+Theoretically, we show that the synthesis approach is asymptotically optimal in the sense of achieving the minimum loss of the infeasible best possible synthetic estimator.
+We conduct both detailed simulation studies and an empirical study of the economic costs of conflicts in Basque, Spain, to shed light on when the SRC method performs well.
+We find evidence that SRC has lower mean-squared prediction error than alternatives in these studies.